 How can we ensure a child meets their protein needs?

 Firstly, before we chat numbers any further I want to assure you that it's VERY unlikely that a child eating a reasonably balanced diet (even with some food refusal) is protein deficient.
 This is because almost all foods contain some protein (yip, even those favourite foods such as bread, pasta and milk!)

 The simplest way to ensure a child meets their daily protein needs is to provide them meals and snacks across the five food groups each day.
 The five food groups include:

 - Milk/yogurt/cheese and/or alternatives

-If you're still like 'but how does my child get protein without meat?' let me share with you the numbers from some basic pantry items:
+If you're still wondering 'but how does my child get protein without meat?', let me share with you the numbers from some basic pantry items:

 - 2 slices wholemeal bread: anywhere from 6-8g protein